LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 spaces:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
-                    :lines: 145-146
+                    :lines: 143-144

-We also use ``RAJA::View`` objects, which allow us to access matrix entries in a multi-dimensional manner similar to the C-style version but without the need for macros.
-Here, we create a two-dimensional N x N 'view' for each of the three matrices:
+We also employ ``RAJA::View`` objects, which allow us to access matrix entries in a multi-dimensional manner similar to the C-style version that uses macros.
+We create a two-dimensional N x N 'view' for each of the three matrices:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
-                    :lines: 135-137
+                    :lines: 133-135

-Although we do not show such things here, RAJA Views can be used to encapsulate a variety of different data properties and access patterns, including different layouts, permutations, stridings, etc. For more information about RAJA views, see :ref:`view-label`.
+Although we do not show such things in this example, RAJA views can be used to encapsulate a variety of different data layouts and access patterns, including permutations, stridings, etc. For more information about RAJA views, see :ref:`view-label`.

 In the first RAJA variant, we convert the outermost C-style 'row' loop to use the ``RAJA::forall`` traversal method with a sequential execution policy:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
-                    :lines: 163-176
+                    :lines: 168-181

 Here, the lambda expression for the loop body contains the 'col' and 'k' loops.

-Note that changing the execution policy to a RAJA OpenMP policy, for example, would enable the outer loop to run in parallel using CPU multi-threading.
-Later, when we introduce RAJA nested loop abstractions, we will show another way to do this.
+Note that changing the execution policy to an OpenMP or CUDA policy enables the outer 'row' loop to run in parallel.
+When this is done, each thread will execute the lambda expression body, which contains the 'col' and 'k' loops.
+Although this enables some parallelism, there is still more available.
+In a bit, we will introduce RAJA nested loop abstractions and show that we can extract all available parallelism.

 For the second RAJA variant, we nest a ``RAJA::forall`` traversal method call for the 'column' loop inside the outer 'row' traversal:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
-                    :lines: 192-205
+                    :lines: 203-216

 Here, the lambda expression for the column loop body is contained within the lambda expression for the outer row loop.
-When the code will not be run on a GPU using CUDA, lambda expressions may be nested in this way.
-Enabling such a nesting for CUDA device lambdas is a feature we have been discussing with the NVIDIA compiler team.
+Here, the outer loop execution policy can be replaced with an OpenMP policy and the result will be the same as using an OpenMP policy in the previous version.

+However, changing the outer loop policy to a CUDA policy will not compile.
+This is by design in RAJA since nesting forall statements inside lambdas in this way has limited utility, is inflexible, and can hinder performance when compared to ``RAJA::nested::forall`` constructs, which we describe next.

+.. note:: We recommend that RAJA users use ``RAJA::nested::forall`` constructs
+          for nested loops rather than nesting ``RAJA::forall`` statements inside lambdas.

 ^^^^^^^^^^^^^^^^^
 Nested-loop RAJA